enkidevs/curriculum/javascript/javascript-playground-questions/js-sort-arrays-in-a-object/js-sort-arrays-in-a-object.md

   'third': [8, 1, 19, 13]
 };
 ```

-Can you sort the values in each array alphabetically?

 To achieve this, you can use the following concepts:
 - Array method (`sort()`)